 - To prevent from getting the dry and wet mixture from collecting on your fingers, do the three-step dredging process.
 That is DRY, WET, DRY.

-- Next, use your left hand, dip the crab in the milk mixture.
+- Next, use your left hand, and dip the crab in the milk mixture.

 - Finally, using your right hand again, dip the crab one more time in the flour mixture.